stirlo/thegossroom/_posts/2025-08-15-martin-short-on-the-future-of-only-murders-in-the-building-and-why-he-didnt-host-match-game-as-jiminy-glick.md

 ---
 categories: gossip
 date: 2025-08-15 17:15:13 +0000
-drama_score: 8
+drama_score: 0
 layout: post
-mentions:
+mentions: {}
-  awards: 2
-  martin_short: 4
-  steve_martin: 2
-primary_celebrity: martin_short
 source: variety_alt
 source_url: https://variety.com/2025/tv/awards/martin-short-only-murders-in-the-building-future-season-5-1236488896/
 tags:
 - celebrity-gossip
 - scandals
 title: Martin Short on the Future of ‘Only Murders in the Building,’ and Why He Didn’t Host ‘Match Game’ as Jiminy Glick
+temperature: 0
 ---

 Martin Short was the only one of the three “Only Murders in the Building” stars to receive an Emmy acting nomination this year — and he’s still laughing at how co-star Steve Martin took the news.
 “Steve phoned me about mid afternoon,” Short tells Variety‘s Awards Circuit Podcast.
 Martin proceeded to play dumb about the […]